looe-incog/WeatherAPI-and-App/README.md

     ./flask
     ```
    Note: You only have to do chmod +x ./flask once.
 Otherwise if you want to test your app just run the flask as a first step.
-4. Go application folder and run weather_app.py
+4. Open another terminal window, go to WeatherAPI-and-App folder then activate virtual environment again if not activated yet.
+Go to application folder then run:
     ```sh
     python3 weather_app.py
     ```